 Waste does not just come from what we buy; it is also freely given to us.
 This is why refuse comes first in the 5Rs of zero-waste.

 Rethink whether you really need that pen, straw, toy, napkin, or goodie bag that you are being offered.
 Often we accept things just to be polite and then end up throwing them away without using them.

 The same is true of junk mail.
 We don’t need to accept it, but we do.
 Try putting up a sign stating NO JUNK MAIL and write to companies to have your name removed from their lists.

 6. Look At Eliminating Single-Use Items First.

 When you are out, swap the plastic water bottle for an insulated metal one.
-You could also ditch the plastic sandwich bags for a large cloth wrapped to the Furoshiki method.
-This is particularly good as a replacement for kiddies lunch boxes.
+You could also ditch the plastic sandwich bags for a large cloth wrapped in the Furoshiki method.
+This is particularly good as a replacement for kiddies’ lunch boxes.

 7. Don’t Waste For The Sake Of Waste

-Furthermore, jeans can be refashioned into handbags and egg boxes can make great soundproofing material.
-You can also check out Pinterest for more ideas however the point is to try and reuse before you dispose.
+Furthermore, jeans can be refashioned into handbags, and egg boxes can make great soundproofing material.
+You can also check out Pinterest for more ideas; however, the point is to try and reuse it before you dispose of it.

 8. Dispose Of Items With Care